AndreasHeine/opcua-sub-to-websocket/README.md

 </html>
 ```

-aswell as an Python based Websocket-Client "ws_client.py":
+aswell as an python based websocket-client :

 ```
 import asyncio, websockets